henriksommerfeld/blog-hugo/content/article/2020-04-08-asuswrt-merlin-updater/index.md

 ---
 title: Asuswrt-Merlin Firmware Update Checker
 url: /asuswrt-merlin-firmware-update-checker
-date: 2020-04-06T06:22:21+01:00
+date: 2020-04-08T15:02:21+01:00
-summary:
-description:
+summary: I have an Asus RT-AC68U router at home.
+I’ve previously used the build-in update checker together with a notification script that ran on the router itself.
+Recently I noticed that I hadn’t got any update notifications in a long time, one of downsides of silent failures.
+This is my custom code that looks for updates.
+description: My custom checker for finding updates to Asuswrt-Merlin router firmware.
+I describe the code and how it's scheduled to run.
 tags: [Networking, Scripting, NodeJS]
 categories: [Tooling]
-ogimage:
+ogimage: pushover.jpg
 draft: false
 ---

-I have an Asus RT-AC-68U router at home.
+I have an Asus RT-AC68U router at home.
 [I've previously used the build-in update checker together with a notification script][3] that ran on the router itself.
 Recently I noticed that I hadn't got any update notifications in a long time, one of downsides of silent failures.

 When I ran a manual check using the router's web interface, it just said: _"Temporarily unable to get the latest firmware information.
 Please try again later."_ It doesn't seem to be that temporary though.

+## TLDR

+The code is in [this GitHub repo][2] and the scheduling piece with cron is described a the end of this post.

 ## Building my own update checker